 The Integrated Power System Plan involved closing but not decommissioning all of Ontario's coal-fired capacity (maintaining it as emergency backup) by 2014.
 At the time, the total capacity from the province's four operating coal-fired plants was 6,457 MWe, about one-fifth of the province's capacity.

 In late 2010, the provincial government released the revision its 20-year energy plan8.
 The new Long-Term Energy Plan envisages 12,000 MWe of nuclear capacity by 2030 out of a total installed capacity of around 41,000 MWe (2010 total capacity: 35,000 MWe), or 48,000 MWe including conservation measures.
-This will be achieved by modernizing the Darlington and Bruce units and building two new units at Darlington.
+This would be achieved by modernizing the Darlington and Bruce units and building two new units at Darlington.
 This level of nuclear capacity would account for 50% of Ontario's electricity supply.
-The 2010 energy plan projects $33 billion capital expenditure on new and refurbished nuclear capacity to 2030, the latter involving all of the existing plants.
-The total cost of the new plan comes to around $87 billion over the 20 years covered by the plan.
+The 2010 energy plan projected $33 billion capital expenditure on new and refurbished nuclear capacity to 2030, the latter involving all of the existing plants.
+The total cost of the new plan came to around $87 billion over the 20 years covered by the plan.
 The plan called for an update in 2013, which deferred the new construction due to reduced demand forecasts.

 Related information pages